Wed, Jul 1, 2015

 FileSet that has metadata necessary to make it runnable.
 The definition of this metadata is a big part of what the Docker Image format and the ACI format are.

 FileSets.
-Image construction tools would verify that all dependencies are satisfied.
-Furthermore, the install steps would be run to symlink all of the packages into the appropriate places5.
+Image construction tools would verify that all package dependencies are satisfied.
+Furthermore, the install steps would be run to symlink all of the packages into the appropriate places.

 User code could either be packed up as a